jdesbonnet/zifon_pt5000/README.md

 ### Radio settings
 The radio protocol is based on the nRF24L01+ radio module (it's actually a Si24R1 which is a clone).
 It defaults to frequency channel 80 (2.480GHz).
 The 5 byte address is 0x52560c0702 (transmitted as little endian with 0x02 first).
 The symbol rate is 1Mbps.
 Packet payload length is 11 bytes.
 2 byte checksums are used.

-The gimbal is configured to be a PRX device (see nRF24L01+ datasheet section 7.5.2) and the controllers are configured to be PTX devices (see see nRF24L01+ datasheet section 7.5.1).
+The gimbal is configured to be a PRX device (see nRF24L01+ datasheet section 7.5.2) and the controllers are configured to be PTX devices (see nRF24L01+ datasheet section 7.5.1).
 PTX devices initiate a transaction by sending a packet.
 PRX devices react to incoming packets by issuing an acknowledgment.
-The gimbal (PRX) will never send any radio trafic unless a controller (PTX) initiates it.
+The gimbal (PRX) will never send any radio traffic unless a controller (PTX) initiates it.

 ### Radio packets